Translation quiver varieties: Translation quiver varieties

 \subsection{Quiver varieties}

 The material of this section is well-known \cite{king_moduli}.
 We include it to fix notation.
-Let $Q$ be a quiver (for simplicity we assume it to be finite) and $I\sbs kQ$ be an ideal of the path algebra contained in the ideal $J\sbs kQ$ generated by all arrows.
+Let $Q$ be a quiver (for simplicity we assume it to be finite) and let $k$ be an algebraically closed field.
+Let $I\sbs kQ$ be an ideal of the path algebra contained in the ideal $J\sbs kQ$ generated by all arrows.
 Let $A=kQ/I$ be the quotient algebra and $\bv\in\bN^{Q_0}$.
 We are going to introduce the moduli space of semistable $A$-modules having dimension vector $\bv$.

-Let $V$ be a $Q_0$-graded vector space having dimension vector $\bv$.
-Define the representation space
+Let $V$ be a $Q_0$-graded vector space having the dimension vector $\bv\in\bN^{Q_0}$.
+We define the representation space